Xilinx/ros-tsn-pubsub/docs/src/hw_arch_platform.md

  The PL design provides a platform to support transmission of Ethernet traffic based on traffic shaping protocols.
 The traffic can be control information to be passed between different nodes in a Robotics system or between various Industrial Field devices.
 The requirement in these systems would be that the traffic is deterministic.

- It also has an RS485 interface, which can be used to connect to RS485 peripherals such as actuators, sensors, and so on.
+ It has an RS485 interface, which can be used to connect to RS485 peripherals such as actuators, sensors, and so on.
 These could be components in a Robotics system or  part of a Field device.

+ It also has a CAN interface, which can be connected to a CAN interface on another board, or other devices, daisy chaining multiple CAN nodes.
+CAN is widely used communication protocol in Industrial and Robotic applications to exchange control information.

  The following figures show the top-level hardware architecture of the reference design: